-These sentences are usually given for serious violent or sexual offences and where the Court thinks the offender is a risk to the public.
+These sentences are usually given for serious violent offences or sexual offences and where the court considers the offender is a risk to the public.

 If an offender is given an indeterminate sentence, they have no automatic right to be released.
 They will always serve the ‘minimum’ sentence set by the court.

-When the minimum time in prison is over the Parole Board will decide if it is safe to release an offender under licence.
+When the minimum time in prison is over the parole board will decide if it is appropriate to release an offender under licence.

-For most life sentences, the judge sets a minimum time the offender will spend in prison before being considered for release on licence by the independent Parole Board, who assess whether it’s safe for the offender to be released.
+For most life sentences, the judge sets a minimum time the offender will spend in prison before being considered for release on licence by the independent parole board, who assess whether it’s safe and suitable for the offender to be released.

-Offenders given life sentences stay under licence for the rest of their life.
+Offenders given a life sentence stay under licence for the rest of their life.
 If they break the terms of their licence at any time, they will be called back to prison.